 Analysing your budget and targets is key to your plan of action.
 Budgets can tell you everything about the decisions made within the salon.
 Is there overspending on products?
 Is the staff cost over 45%?
 To make an impact as a manager, you must achieve the targets.
 Therefore, it’s imperative you study the figures, create your own understanding of the budget and look at forecasting for the forthcoming months.
 Every decision you make should be a financial one from then on; your budget is the key to your success.

-Another good way of understanding the salon’s dynamics is to observe and work as part of the teams.
-At the reception, do some cleaning, wash hair, fold towels.
-Whatever it is, for the first two weeks as a first-time salon manager, be a part of the team so employees forget who you are and behave the way they normally behave.
-If you go into a team all gun blazing, you will upset and control rather than lead.
-Observing with the sole aim to make changes for the better creates a strong, long-term impact on the team and business.
+Another good way of understanding the salon’s dynamics is to observe and work as part of the team.
+At the reception desk, do some cleaning, wash hair, fold towels.
+Whatever it is, for the first two weeks as a first-time salon manager, being part of the team allows employees to forget who you are and behave the way they normally would.
+If you go into a team all guns blazing, you will upset and control rather than lead.
+Observing with the sole aim of making changes for the better creates a strong, long-term impact on the team and business.

 6. Create Your Vision

 Your vision is the heart of your success.
 What do you want to achieve within your first year of employment?
 Where do you want the salon to be within that year?
 Winning awards?
 Generating 20% retail sales?